 This unit introduces students to the profession of social work, its history, philosophy, values, ethics, practices and influences since its early beginnings.
-The profession's ideas about welfare and individual and social change are discussed and evaluated against contemporary understandings of social welfare and the increasing complexities and paradoxes of people’s struggles and the many social problems that confront the modern world, nationally and internationally.
-Students will be introduced to social work's “home grown” intellectuals and their ideas about social work’s continuing efficacy in the social welfare field.
-These accounts will be matched against students' beginning ideas about social work.
+We discuss and evaluate the contemporary understanding of welfare, its complexities, paradoxes and struggles against the profession's ideas about welfare, the individual, community and social change.
+We will introduce students to ‘home grown’ social work leaders and their ideas about social work’s continuing efficacy in the social welfare field.
+These accounts are matched against students' beginning ideas about social work.

 The workload for this unit is 9 hours per week.
 This includes timetabled class time and private study time.

 On completion of this unit, students will be able to: